Stephen Haddrill

 Stephen Haddrill was chief executive officer of the Financial Reporting Council (FRC) in the United Kingdom.
 In November 2018 he announced he would be leaving the post.
+In 2020 he became the chairman of the Gibraltar Financial Services Commission.

 Biography

 Educated at Trinity School of John Whitgift from 1967 to 1974, Haddrill then studied history and economics at New College, Oxford.
 During the summer months his first taste of industry started with Findlay Durham & Brodie Electrical Ltd.

 He joined the Department of Energy in 1978, where he worked principally on nuclear power, and rose to the rank of Principal Private Secretary to the Energy Minister.

 From 1990 to 1994 he worked in Hong Kong as a member of the Governor's Central Policy Unit.

 From 1994 until 2005, he had a succession of roles in the Department of Trade and Industry (DTI), as a director of the Competitiveness Unit, Director of Employment Relations, then in Consumer Affairs.
 In early 2002 he was appointed as Director General of the DTI's Fair Markets Group.

 He succeeded Mary Francis as Director General of the Association of British Insurers (ABI) on 3 May 2005.
 In this role Haddrill took a close interest in accounting standards.

 In October 2007, Haddrill was also appointed Vice-President and Chair of the Institute for Employment Studies, a leading employment and human resources body in the UK.
 He stood down from this role in 2011.

 The Financial Reporting Council announced in May 2009 that Haddrill would succeed Paul Boyle as its Director General.
 Sir Christopher Hogg, chairman of the FRC, said Haddrill's experience at the ABI would 'enable him to bring a strong investor perspective to the work of the FRC.'
 He took up the post in November 2009.

 In 2015 he became chair of the global RICS Regulatory Board.

 Following criticisms of the FRC's role in overseeing auditors' work in the run-up to the January 2018 collapse of Carillion, in November 2018, it was announced that Haddrill was to quit as CEO of the FRC, and suggestions that his departure might lead to the body's abolition.
 There were also controversies surrounding the appointment of Haddrill’s wife Kate Marshall, to a BEIS team overseeing appointments to the FRC’s non-executive board.
 In March 2019, the government announced that the FRC would be replaced by a new regulator, the Audit, Reporting and Governance Authority, with enhanced powers, in an effort to "change the culture" of the accounting sector.

 In December 2019 Haddrill became Director General of The Finance & Leasing Association (FLA).